yinqianwu/testapp/README.md

 ```
 You will need to the same as for the above, change the server adress to the correct adress based on the rust server.

-## Posts and pages
-### Creating new posts
-1. All posts are based on the file system and you can create a new post just adding a new folder on `blog/posts` with the title of the blog post, like: `my-post-title`.
-Note that the `-` will be replaced as a space on the site.
-2. Add the file `content.md` with the post content.
-3. You can add an image to the post inserting a file named `image.jpg`.

-### Creating new pages
-1. The process os creating new pages is more simple, all you need to do is create a new markdown file in `blog/pages`, like `about.md` and insert the content of the page on the file.